 How to raise a concern

-- Approach your immediate manager, Headteacher or a Designated Safeguarding Lead (DSL)
+- Staff members may raise concerns with their immediate manager, Headteacher or the Designated Safeguarding Lead (DSL)

 - If your concern is about the Headteacher, contact the Proprietor.

-- A member of staff is not expected to prove the truth of an allegation but you will need to demonstrate sufficient grounds for concern.
+- A member of staff is not expected to prove that an allegation is true, only to have sufficient grounds for concern.

 How the school will respond